MatrixRequirements/matrix-sdk-docs/docs/part2.md

 ```

 One for Server information.
 The second call for Project information.
 The final request ("needle") is the search.
-We were finding needles in haystacks today.
+We were finding needles in haystacks today!

+Have a look at [Part 3](part3.md) of the User's Guide for more information on saving items, uplinks
+and downlinks between items, labels and attachments.
+Thanks for your time!